Our Board of Directors

 Kristine is a certified financial planner and VP of Financial Services for Easthampton Savings Bank.
 Kristine started with Easthampton Savings Bank in 1995 holding various positions in the Retail Banking area, lastly as an Assistant Branch Manager, before moving to the Wealth Management Division in 2001.
-In her capacity at ESB, Kristine helps her clients develop and implement a path to financial success utilizing a variety of products to achieve individual goals such as mutual funds, etf’s, REIT’s, fixed and variable annuities as well as life, disability and long term care insurance.
-Kristine is active in the community and is the President of the Easthampton Rotary Club and volunteers for Chamber of Commerce events throughout the area.
+She is active in the community with Easthampton Rotary Club and volunteers for Chamber of Commerce events throughout the area.
 She has been volunteer member of the Hitchcock Center’s Finance Committee this past year.
 In her free time she enjoys playing with her dog Bailey, gardening and cooking for family and friends.

 Danielle Barshak—read more

 Danielle Barshak came to Amherst in 1978 to attend Amherst College, and with the exception of several years spent in bicycle travel and attendance at law school, she has resided in the valley ever since.
 Danielle practiced law for 24 years, including at the Northwestern District Attorney’s office, and most recently at the law firm of Stobierski & Stobierski.
 Danielle has taken a sabbatical from law to indulge her long-held desire to become a small-scale chicken farmer and spend more time exploring the great outdoors.

 Cynthia Brubaker—read more